DUNE/p3s/README.md

 * **tools** - placeholder for general p3s tools not fitting into the "client" category

+There is an additional project under the p3s umbrella, contained in the folder **display**.
+It's not a part of the core system and should be ignored until further notice.

 ### DB Connection info

 Add a file names "databases.py" to same directory as manage.py, the template is as follows: